 Don’t expect the sample dresses to fit.

-BONUS TIP: Know that you may not cry.
+Know that you may not cry.

 Despite what the movies teach you, you may not shed tears when you finally find the dress of your dreams.
 And that’s totally ok!
 It doesn’t mean that it isn’t the dress for you.
 It just means you feel different emotions in that moment.
 Either way, don’t base your selection on whether or not you cried.
 If you wait for the dress that brings you to tears, you may be waiting for forever.